Jacob-Moretz/Assignment-1-INFSCI-1570---Jacob-Moretz/README.md

-# View Document for Readme writeup, codespace attacched to this repository
+# View Document for Readme writeup, codespace attached to this repository